Using Mindfulness to Deal With Anguish

 Regardless of how it happened, when our body is charged and aflame with an emotion and we feel overwhelmed, whether it’s with grief, anger, anxiety, depression or some other anguished state, we must go to the body – and only the body.

-Though the mind may be making a compelling story reinforcing the anguish, if our body is aflame with anguish of one kind or another, you can be sure that whatever the mind is telling us is wrong.
-It’s been hijacked by how we feel, with its perception of reality distorted by the lens of the hormonal charge in our body.
-As such, listening to the mind, or trying to argue with it, or struggle to rationalize with it is pointless.
+Though the mind may be making a compelling story reinforcing the anguish, nothing can change if our body is aflame with anguish of one kind or another.
+Not only that, but we cannot trust an anguished mind to be telling us the truth.
+It’s been hijacked by how we feel – its perception of reality distorted by the lens of the hormonal charge in our body.
+As such, listening to the mind, or trying to argue with it, or to try to rationalize with it is pointless.

 And what do we find?

-1. We’re removing your attention from the story that’s raging in the mind, which weakens the coherence of everything it’s telling us.
+1. We’re removing our attention from the story that’s raging in the mind, which weakens the coherence of everything it’s telling us.

-2. We’re deconstructing the feeling at its source – because at this point, it’s our body that’s sustaining the storm of thinking in the mind.
+2. We’re deconstructing the anguish at its source – because at this point, it’s our body that’s sustaining the storm – the mind is simply making the case.

 With depression, it’s a similar process.
 It just takes a bit longer.

-What you’ll find is, initially, the mind will scream louder, and the body with feel horrible.
-You’ll think it’s getting worse but it’s just the first effect of letting go.
-As you keep paying attention to what’s happening in your body and your breath, unwinding the tensions you find, gradually the pain will fade, and the thoughts will become softer.
+Then, as you keep paying attention to what’s happening in your body and your breath and unwinding the tensions you find, gradually the pain will fade, and the thoughts will become softer.

 Try it out.
 For sure, like meditation and mindfulness, it takes practice, but you’ve got to start somewhere.